Best Snowmobile Boots: Our Top Picks for Winter Riding

 With its affordable price, this is the way to go if you’re looking for something that won’t break the bank.
 Keep in mind, however, that the shaft on the boot isn’t as rigid as on other boots, offering less protection for your ankles.
 If that’s a concern for you, you might want to pick another pair.

-Best High Shaft Snowmobile Boot: Sorel Alpha Pac Extreme Snow Boot
+Best High Shaft: Sorel Alpha Pac Extreme Snow Boot

 A knee-high winter boot with seam-sealed waterproof construction, this Sorel boot is perfect for the wettest of winter conditions.
 The bungee lacing system is easy to use, even while wearing gloves.
 The reflective safety graphics add to the visibility of the gear.
 The buckle closure is made from shatter-resistant YKK Shokonloc.